MegApril/police-staffing-analysis/README.md

 ## Future Analyses and Model Validation
-The current staffing framework is based on one year of data.
+Integrating crime data for counties within SPD West would give empirical data to establish a foundation on on which department goals can be built upon.
+It would also show how crime changes over the years, and inform strategies for proactive policing.
+Combining the workload analysiss, crime analysis and staffing benchmarks would provide a larger picture of how these variables simpact each other and show where goals should be focused.

 To strengthen forecasting confidence for 2026 and beyond, additional historical data from 2024 and 2025 should be incorporated.

-Further analysis should evaluate year-over-year trends in workload drivers to determine whether observed changes represent stable patterns or short-term variability.
+Further analysis should evaluate year-over-year trends in workload, and criminal activity to determine whether observed changes represent stable patterns or are indicative of the department being under-staffed.
 Specifically:
 - How does total call volume change year over year?
 - How does total labor time spent on CFS change year over year?
 - Are changes in call volume and labor hours consistent across multiple years?
 - What is the year-over-year population change within the service area?
 - Does population growth correlate with changes in call volume?
 - Does population growth correlate with changes in total labor hours?
+- How does crime change year over year?
+Does property crime, crime against the person, and crime against society increase/decrease at the same rates?

-Evaluating these factors using percent change adjustments will provide a stronger empirical foundation for budget planning, staffing projections, and performance benchmarking.
+Evaluating these factors using percent change adjustments will provide a strong foundation for budget planning, staffing projections, and performance benchmarking.

 # Workload Assessment
 ## Defining Workload